sanderhelleso/clickTimeCodeChallenge/README.md

 ```
 Component state is set and updated in various steps of the application,when offline the
 application will utilize localstorage to keep track of rows and corresponding history data.
-In a more realistic situation should the Stopwatch component be splitted into multiple smaller components (History, HistoryRow, Buttons ++) and it could be debated if new history rows should be inserted before or after previous entry.
+In a more realistic situation should the Stopwatch component be splitted into multiple
+smaller components (History, HistoryRow, Buttons ++) and it could be debated if new history
+rows shouldbe inserted before or after previous entry.
 ```

 ## Built With